 No, it wasn’t planned, but yes, she is amazing.

 I came home from work one very regular Tuesday night, expecting to find my fiancé cooking dinner, as planned.
 Instead I was surprised by my sister holding her phone in my face and my fiancé holding the most amazing little dumpling of a miniature sausage dog that I’ve ever seen.

 Puppy parenting ain’t so easy breezy

-So it turns out having a puppy is literally like having a little baby!
-Honestly, I’ve never been so physically and emotionally drained in my life.
+So it turns out having a puppy is basically like having a little baby!
+(Spoken like someone who’s obviously never had a baby haha).
+Honestly though, I’ve never been so physically and emotionally drained in my life.
 I’m constantly exhausted, but I’ve also never been so happy.

 I’ve wanted a dog my entire life yet I must admit, being surprised with a puppy was way more terrifying than I could have ever imagined.
 I was just not prepared.
 At all.
 It was (and still is) just learning everything from scratch as we go.